September 6, 2018

 Talk to Your Doctor About Whether TMS Treatment is Right for You

 Your doctor at Madison Avenue TMS & Psychiatry will determine if TMS treatment combined with a certain prescription antidepressant is right for you.
 Treatment decisions are determined based on each patient’s specific patient history in addition to his/her current health.
+Learn more about insurance coverage and TMS therapy costs here.

 - Avery DH, Isenberg KE, Sampson SM, et al. Transcranial magnetic stimulation in the acute treatment of major depressive disorder: clinical response in an open-label extension trial.
 J. Clin Psychiatry.
 2008; 69:441-451.
 Click Here.
 Accessed August 22, 2018